How to Increase Your Research Citations (Practical Guide for Researchers)

 Open access articles are freely available to readers without subscription barriers.

-Greater accessibility may support wider readership, depending on field and audience.
+Greater accessibility may support wider readership, depending on the field and intended audience.

 7. Share Supporting Materials When Appropriate